skynet/astronomer-ee/docs/pages/guides/data-services.md

 ---
 layout: page
-title: Data Services
+title: Data services
 permalink: /guides/data-services/
 hide: true
 ---

-# Install Enterprise Edition to a Local Kubernetes Cluster
-This guide will walk you through installing Kubernetes on a local dockerized cluster.
-For information on installing a local Kubernetes cluster please review [create-local-k8-dev.md][1]

-## Included In This Chart
-- [Apache Airflow][2]
-- [Celery][3] w/ [Flower][4]
-- [Grafana][5]
-- [Prometheus][6]
-- [Ingress][7]

-## Database Prerequisites
-Before installing the Astronomer Open platform, setup two databases that will serve as back-ends to the platform.
-You can bring these databases with you or install the helm package(s).
-This guide will assume that you are installing the helm packages.
+> Before installing Astronomer Enterprise's Airflow module, you'll need to bring Postgres and Redis that will serve as back-ends to the platform.
+You can bring these databases with you or run them in Kubernetes via helm package(s).
+This guide will assume that you want to run via the helm packages, which can be useful for local development at least.

-### Redis Deploy
+## Redis Deploy
 [Redis][8] is an in-memory data structure store that we will be using as a message broker for [Celery][3].

 1. run `helm install stable/redis`